The B25 Mitchell Bomber Wreck… Like the ghost from the past that she is the “Pistoff” wreck lays in about 17m of water.

 Pistoff lies on a flat sandy seabed.
 The plane is remarkably intact apart from the front nose cone with its twin machine guns, and the cockpit canopy, which are both missing.

-Both engines are still attached to the wings.
+Both engines of the B25 Mitchell Bomber wreck are still attached to the wings.
 Albeit with propellers that are badly bent from the crash landing.
 While the distinctive rear tailfins continue to stand proud.
 Although both are now heavily encrusted with marine growth.